-INTRODUCTION - The purpose of this in-vivo study is to compare & determine the accuracy of dental measurements calculated on physical models & digital models with the measurements taken directly from the patients’ mouth.
+Aim: The purpose of this in-vivo study is to determine and compare the accuracy of dental measurements calculated on physical and digital models with the measurements taken directly from the patients’ mouth.

-MATERIALS AND METHOD - This study was performed on 40 subjects.
-Forty maxillary impressions were made using a condensation silicone putty material and made as physical model.
-Digital Vernier Caliper was utilized to take direct measurements from patient’s mouth as well as from the physical models.
-CS 3600® was employed for direct intra-oral scanning for subject’s dentition and generating the digital model.
-3D reverse engineering software was used to make measurements on the digital model.
-One-way ANOVA test was used to determine the accuracy between control group, physical models and virtual group.
-Tukey’s post-hoc analysis was done to compare between individual group.
+Methods: This study was performed on 40 subjects.
+Forty maxillary impressions were produced using a condensation silicone putty material and constructed into a physical model.
+A digital vernier caliper was utilized to take direct measurements from the patients’ mouth as well as from the physical models.
+CS 3600® was employed for direct intra-oral scanning for the subjects’ dentition and generating the digital model.
+Three-dimensional reverse engineering software was used to make measurements on the digital model.
+One-way ANOVA test was used to determine the accuracy between the control group, physical models, and virtual group.
+Tukey’s post-hoc analysis was done to compare between the individual group.

-RESULTS - There were no statistically significant differences between the physical models and virtual models as compared to those measurements taken directly from the mouth.
+Results: There were no statistically significant differences between the physical (p-value=0.254) and virtual models (p-value = 0.168) as compared to those measurements taken directly from the mouth.

-CONCLUSIONS - The results of the present study indicate that the intraoral scans are clinically acceptable for diagnosis and treatment planning in dentistry and offers a professional valid alternative to use of conventional plaster models.
+Conclusion: The results of the current study demonstrate that intraoral scans are clinically sound to be used in diagnosis and treatment planning in dentistry and provide a professional and well-grounded substitute to the use of conventional plaster models.